How to Become an Occupational Therapy Assistant

 Opportunities for Advancement

-Licensure allows occupational therapist assistants to work for OTs only, thus career advancement depends greatly on solid job performance in support of the therapist.
+Because licensure allows occupational therapy assistants to work for OTs only, career advancement depends greatly on solid job performance in support of the therapist.
 Assistants who demonstrate that they can be trusted, follow treatment instructions and provide excellent care are rewarded with job security, promotions and higher pay.

-The Bureau of Labor Statistics states that the median income for OT assistants is $51,010.
-Those who work in nursing facilities, private offices and as home health workers earn more than those who work in hospitals or schools.
+The Bureau of Labor Statistics states that the median income for occupational therapy assistants is $56,950.
+Those who work in nursing facilities, private practitioners' offices and home health agencies earn more than those who work in hospitals or schools.

-Job growth is projected to increase at a higher rate than average.
-The Bureau of Labor Statistics estimates a 43% increase in jobs from 2010 to 2020.
-As such, there will be 40,800 occupational therapist assistant jobs in 2020 compared to 28,500 in 2010.
+Job growth is projected to increase at a much higher rate than average.
+The Bureau of Labor Statistics estimates a 43% increase in jobs from 2012 to 2022.
+As such, there will be 43,200 occupational therapy assistant jobs in 2020 compared to 30,300 in 2012.